-Lesotho is a small country in Southern Africa, located entirely within the Eastern portion of the country of South Africa.
+Lesotho (officially the Kingdom of Lesotho) is a small country in Southern Africa, located entirely within the Eastern portion of the country of South Africa.
 Lesotho is divided into ten subdivisions called districts.

 Maseru is the capital of Lesotho, located along the Northwestern border of the country, is where a large number of Basotho (what the people of Lesotho are called) live.
 The majority of the population lives in the Western half of the country within the cities of Maseru, Mafeteng, Teyateyaneng, and Leribe.

 Originally, the area of Lesotho and the surrounding area were inhabited by the San people, who are thought to be the first people to settle in the region.